In the last 10 to 15 years, new topics and areas of interest have arisen --- here are just a few of them:

 Oh, I almost forgot to mention at least one newspaper account (the New York Herald on July 11, 1863) reported that seven fully armed black soldiers were among the thousands of Confederates who were captured at Gettysburg.
 Interesting, wouldn't you say ???

-"John Burns" of the Battle of Gettysburg
+The African American "John Burns" of the Battle of Gettysburg

 In addition to John Burns, the well-known "citizen soldier" of the Battle of Gettysburg who fought alongside Union troops on McPherson's Ridge on July 1, there are accounts of an African-American civilian from the Gettysburg area who fought alongside Union troops on Culp's Hill.
 I came across one such account while conducting research on Major Joshua Palmer of the 66th Ohio Infantry Regiment (see the "Lesser known and visited monuments and small markers" section on my "Off the Usual Path" page).
 In Richard Baumgartner's book, "Buckeye Blood: Ohio at Gettysburg", an account is given by Sergeant Peter Cozine of the 5th Ohio Infantry Regiment: